RaphaelIT7/gmod-holylib/README.md

 #### string HttpRequest:GetPathParam(string param)
 Returns the value of the given parameter or `nil` if it wasn't found.<br>

+#### string HttpRequest:MarkHandled()
+Marks this request as handled, invalidating this object and the linked `HttpResponse`<br>
+This function is meant to be used when you `return true` in the HttpServer:[Get/Put/OtherStuff] callback function allowing you to delay a response.<br>

 ### HttpResponse
 A Http Response.